Jeyd0/archiver/README.md

 ## Usage

+### Home Screen

+The application starts with a home screen where you can choose to:
+- **Compress**: Create ZIP archives from files
+- **Extract**: Extract files from various archive formats
+- **About**: View application information
+- **Exit**: Close the application

-### Adding Files
+### Compressing Files

+1. Click "Compress" from the home screen
+2. Add files using either method:
-1. **Using the Add Button**: Click "Add" to open the file browser and select files
+   - **Add Button**: Click "Add" to open the file browser and select files
-2. **Drag and Drop**: Drag files directly onto the application window
+   - **Drag and Drop**: Drag files directly onto the application window

-### Creating an Archive

-1. Add files using either method above
-2. Click "Browse" to select the output folder for your ZIP file
+3. Click "Browse" to select the output folder for your ZIP file
-3. (Optional) Enter a custom name in the archive name field
+4. (Optional) Enter a custom name in the archive name field
-4. Click "Compress" to create the ZIP archive
+5. Click "Compress" to create the ZIP archive
+6. Monitor progress in the progress dialog

+### Extracting Archives

+1. Click "Extract" from the home screen
+2. Click "Add" to browse and select an archive file
+3. Preview the archive contents in the list
+4. Click "Browse" to select the output folder for extraction
+5. (Optional) Enter a custom folder name for extracted files
+6. Click "Extract" to extract the archive
-5. Monitor progress in the progress dialog
+7. Monitor progress in the progress dialog

 ### Managing Files